SilentPenguin/Query.ts/README.md

 Now that you have seen how a typical query might look, you are hopefully itching to get started.

-To best understand what it can do, experimenting with intellisense is probably the easiest way.
-Query.ts was designed to be readable, methods have been stripped down to their barest representations, in both functionality, and naming.
+To best understand what it can do, experimenting with intellisense is probably the best way.
+Query.ts was designed to be reader friendly.

-For those who prefer reading, please refer to the [wiki](https://github.com/SilentPenguin/Query.ts/wiki).
+For those who prefer reading, please refer to the [wiki](https://github.com/SilentPenguin/Query.ts/wiki) for documentation, where examples are provided throughout.